-Used in conjunction with the serial port concentrator or communications card, System Studies-certified modems allow high speed communications with remote users.
-It is the recommendation of System Studies Incorporated that a minimum of eight certified modems be used with the system.
+For system that do not use LAN communications, System Studies recommends that a minimum of eight modems be used with the PressureMAP system.
 The functions of these modems are as follows:

 - Four Dial-Out Modems.
-Dial out modems enable the MAP software to: 1) call the CPAMS and obtain readings, and 2) send alarms and dispatches to remote terminals.
+Dial out modems enable the MAP software to: 1) call the office CPAMS and obtain readings, and 2) send alarms and dispatches to remote terminals.
 The AlarmMAP program uses one dial-out modem to constantly poll the CPAMS and send out alarms.
 A second dial-out modem (DTMF) can be dedicated to accessing data from Dial-a-Ducers.
 The third and fourth dial-out modems are reserved for users to access realtime device readings. - Two User Access Modems.
 Two additional modems are used to provide user access to the MAP System.
 With this function, multiple users can simultaneously dial into the program and access reports, edit the database, and perform other MAP software and CPAMS diagnostic functions. - Two Incoming Alarm Modems.
 The remaining two modems are dedicated to receiving alarms from CPAMS units in the field.